A quick look at some of the things to consider when using textivate with a character-based language such as Chinese or Japanese...

 The good news?

-The good news is that this situation is improving all the time.
-We've now (UPDATED 9th Nov 2015) made it possible to use non roman-script characters with Anagrams, Invaders and Snake on the Text side, and the same 3 plus Maze on the Match side.
+The good news is that this situation has improved since textivate was first launched.
+In November 2015 we made it possible to use non roman-script characters with Anagrams, Invaders and Snake on the Text side, and the same 3 plus Maze on the Match side.
 See this blog post for more information.